 Boonville Pirates football coach Devin Brown said that's what the option can do is break big plays.

 "We broke some big plays like we did last week," Brown said.
 "We also threw it a couple of times and completed some and that was important.
 With Kelsey, last week he had only 50-60 yards so it's kind of the thing like pick your poison.
 Last week it was our quarterbacks and this week its him and that is what the option does.
 Which one are you going to take away and that is what we have to find out who it is and that is the one we have to exploit."

 The Pirates definitely exploited Mexico's defense with over 450 yards in total offense.
 Even the first half was lop-sided as Boonville had over 260 yards in total offense compared to just 88 for the Bulldogs.

 But even though Boonville led 12-0 at the break on runs of 2 and 85 yards by Callaway, they also punted the ball twice and failed to capitalize on fourth down on two occasions.
 As for Mexico, they were dismal at best while punting the ball on four possessions and then turning the ball back over on downs on the fifth.

-Page 2 of 3 - The Pirates also had a couple of nice defensive stands in the first half while holding Mexico on fourth and three from their own 5 with 4:35 left in the first quarter.
+The Pirates also had a couple of nice defensive stands in the first half while holding Mexico on fourth and three from their own 5 with 4:35 left in the first quarter.
 From that point on the Bulldogs didn't do much offensively as Boonville forced four straight three and outs.